deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 You'll also find **detailed changelogs** there.

 As usual, the different stores take different lengths of times for updates — thanks for your patience.
-Also, thanks to all the ux-research attendees, testers, translators and developers to make this release happen :)
+Also, thanks to all the UX-research attendees, testers, translators and developers to make this release happen :)